Terms & Conditions

 for the supply of a newspaper, periodical or magazine with the exception of subscription contracts for the supply of such publications;

-The Owner’s failure to assert any right or provision under these Terms shall not constitute a waiver of any such right or provision.
+The OwnOwner’silure to assert any right or provision under these Terms shall not constitute a waiver of any such right or provision.

 No waiver shall be considered a further or continuing waiver of such term or any other term.

-To ensure the best possible service level, the Owner reserves the right to interrupt the Service for maintenance, system updates or any other changes, informing the Users appropriately.
+To ensure the best possible service level, the Owner serves the right to interrupt the Service for maintenance, system updates or any other changes, informing the Users appropriately.
 Within the limits of the law, the Owner may also decide to suspend or terminate the Service altogether.
-If the Service is terminated, the Owner will cooperate with Users to enable them to withdraw Personal Data or information in accordance with applicable law.
-Additionally, the Service might not be available due to reasons outside the Owner’s reasonable control, such as “force majeure” (eg. labor actions, infrastructural breakdowns or blackouts, etc).
+If the Service is terminated, the Owner shall cooperate with Users to enable them to withdraw Personal Data or information in accordance with applicable law.
+Additionally, the Service might not be available due to reasons outside the Owner's reasonable control, such as “force majeure” (eg. labour actions, infrastructural breakdowns or blackouts, etc).

-Users may not reproduce, duplicate, copy, sell, resell or exploit any portion of the Centre for Contemplative Creative Science and of its Service without the Owner’s express prior written permission, granted either directly or through a legitimate reselling program.
+Users may not reproduce, duplicate, copy, sell, resell or exploit any portion of the Centre for Contemplative Creative Science and of its Service without the Owner press's prior written permission, granted either directly or through a legitimate reselling program.

 Changes to these Terms

-The Owner reserves the right to amend or otherwise modify these Terms at any time.
-In such cases, the Owner will appropriately inform the User of these changes.
-Such changes will only affect the relationship with the User for the future.
+The Owner serves the right to amend or otherwise modify these Terms at any time.
+In such cases, the Owner shall appropriately inform the User of these changes.
+Such changes will only affect the relationship with the User in the future.
 The continued use of the Service will signify the User’s acceptance of the revised Terms.
 If Users do not wish to be bound by the changes, they must stop using the Service.
-Failure to accept the revised Terms, may entitle either party to terminate the Agreement.
+Failure to accept the revised Terms may entitle either party to terminate the Agreement.
 The applicable previous version will govern the relationship prior to the User's acceptance.
-The User can obtain any previous version from the Owner.
-If required by applicable law, the Owner will specify the date by which the modified Terms will enter into force.
+The User can obtain any previous version from the Owner as required by applicable law, the Owner shall specify the date by which the modified Terms will enter into force.

 Assignment of contract

-The Owner reserves the right to transfer, assign, dispose of by novation, or subcontract any or all rights or obligations under these Terms, taking the User’s legitimate interests into account.
-Provisions regarding changes of these Terms will apply accordingly.
-Users may not assign or transfer their rights or obligations under these Terms in any way, without the written permission of the Owner.
+The Owner serves the right to transfer, assign, dispose of by novation, or subcontract any or all rights or obligations under these Terms, taking the User’s legitimate interests into account.
+Provisions regarding changes to these Terms will apply accordingly.
+Users may not assign or transfer their rights or obligations under these Terms in any way, without the written permission of the Owner contacts.